polterguy/polterguy.github.io/index.md

 Magic is free to run over localhost, on your local development machine - But will cost you a nominal fee of €495 if you choose to install it unto a server.

+## Documentation

+Documentation is automatically given to all whom [obtains a commercial license](https://servergardens.com/buy/) of Magic, and comes in the form of additional videos, not publicly available - In addition to written documentation sent to the email you use as you obtain a license.

+## Quid Pro Quo initiative

+Server Gardens believes strongly in the value of Open Source and sharing knowledge.
+Hence, if you are an author writing technical articles for [DZone](https://dzone.com), or similar websites, and/or you need a license for your Open Source Magic project, or to evaluate Magic - You can send an email to us at license@servergardens.com, and we _might_ give you a free license, if you explain your project, and or your intentions to use Magic.

 [![Download magic](https://servergardens.files.wordpress.com/2020/01/new-download-button-2.png)](https://github.com/polterguy/magic/archive/v5.7.3.zip)